 Organization Membership

-Join a movement of spiritual communities, organizations, and retreat venues that are committed to doing their part to evolve the paradigm of spiritual leadership!
+Join a growing movement of spiritual communities, organizations, and retreat venues that are committed to building cultures of integrity from the inside out.

 Why Join the ASI?